 While workers’ compensation law typically prevents a worker from filing a personal injury claim for damages against the employer, if a third party was responsible for the crush injury, the injured worker may file a third-party liability claim for damages.
 If a third-party liability claim is successful, a worker may be able to recover many of the same benefits he or she would under a traditional workers’ compensation claim, as well as other damages like pain and suffering benefits.

-Why Hire a Workplace Accident Attorney
+Why Hire a Workplace Accident Attorney in Olympia

 If you are unable to return to work because you have been permanently disabled by a workplace injury, you need an attorney to help file your workers’ compensation claim or to help file a third-party liability lawsuit for damages.
 At Ron Meyers & Associates PLLC, our attorneys are committed to making sure you get the legal representation that you deserve.
 Call our offices today for a free, no-obligation consultation at 844-920-2438.